Aname mainaeCommon name: Black Wish-bone Spider

 Meaning of name: No one knows what the name “Aname” refers to as this name was coined in 1873 and the author did not give a meaning.
-On the other hand, the species, A. mainae, was named in honour of Barbara York Main, who studies spiders, especially trapdoor spiders.
+However, the species, A. mainae, was named in honour of Barbara York Main, who studies spiders, especially trapdoor spiders.

 Distribution: Found in the southwest of Western Australia.
 Also recorded in South Australia.